 The summary view of the Security Center provides a variety of visual components to understand the security events on the network.

 This component provides alerts about downloaded files that have changed to a malicious disposition.

 Please see this article for more information about AMP dispositions and retrospection.

-The Events over time component shows the number of events matching configured filters, over a specified interval of time, ranging from one month to two hours:
+The Events over time component shows the number of events matching configured filters, over a specified interval of time, ranging from two hours to two weeks: